 - Loose or broken teeth

 While it’s our job to provide a multitude of veterinary services to our patients, your pet’s healthcare ultimately begins at home with you.
-We strongly recommend that pet owners start their feline and canine companions on home dental care regimes as early as possible to acclimate them to the experience.
+We strongly recommend that pet owners start their cat and dog companions on home teeth cleaning regimes as early as possible to acclimate them to the experience.
 Ideally, pets should have their teeth brushed once daily, or 3 times a week if their mouths are in good shape.

 If your pet is still in the puppy or kitten stage, begin gently handling/touching their mouths so the presence of a toothbrush won’t bother them.
 This helps the process go much more smoothly later down the road.
-If you’re unsure of how to start and have questions for our veterinarian, please give us a call at (517) 332-2511 so we can help you.
+If you’re unsure of how to start and have questions for our veterinarian about cat and dog teeth cleaning, please give us a call at (517) 332-2511 so we can help you.